Puerto Princesa: Cityhood

 The town was converted into a city on January 1, 1970, under Republic Act 5906 as amended by P.D.
 437, through the effort of then Congressman Ramon Mitra, Jr. Feliberto R. Oliveros, Jr., who then became the first City Mayor.
+In 1987, the port of Puerto Princesa was put under the administration of the Philippine Ports Authority, expanding the city's importance nationally and advancing its infrastructure.

 Highly urbanized city

-On March 26, 2007, Proclamation No. 1264, converting the city of Puerto Princesa into a highly urbanized city, was signed by President Gloria Macapagal Arroyo.
-The plebiscite was held along with Lapu-Lapu City in Cebu on July 21, 2007.
-The majority of voters voted to accept the conversion into a HUC.
-Puerto Princesa became the 31st highly urbanized city in the Philippines.
-Meanwhile, the "Yes" votes won in Lapu-Lapu City, making the city as the 32nd highly urbanized city in the country.
+On March 26, 2007, through Proclamation No. 1264, the city of Puerto Princesa was converted into a highly urbanized city.
+A plebiscite was held on July 21, 2007, where majority of residents voted in its favor.
+In 2011, the President launched a nationwide campaign for the inclusion of Puerto Princesa's underground river into the New Seven Wonders of Nature.
+This campaign came into fruition when the Puerto Princesa Subterranean River National Park, the city's top heritage site, was recognized internationally as one of the New Seven Wonders of Nature in 2012.

 Contemporary

 In May 2001, Abu Sayyaf gunmen entered the luxury Dos Palmas Resort in Honda Bay just off the coast of Puerto Princesa and kidnapped 20 people from the resort, including four resort staff and three Americans.

-Since its foundation, Puerto Princesa has been the nerve center of activities in Palawan.
-Aside from being the seat of public administration, it is the heart of trade, commerce, service, and industry in the province.
+On the morning of January 24, 2011, broadcast journalist and former politician Gerry Ortega was at an "ukay-ukay" (used clothing) thrift store in Puerto Princesa when he was murdered by a gunman.
+After a brief chase, police apprehended the alleged shooter, Marlon Recamata, who confessed to the crime at the Puerto Princesa Police Office and implicated three other persons.
+In 2015, former Palawan governor Mario Joel Reyes was arrested in Thailand after being charged by the city court in connection with the crime.
+Various courts went back and forth in ordering the arrest or non-arrest of Reyes, with him being released from jail in 2018 upon orders of the Court of Appeals but ultimately ordered rearrested in 2023, with him surrendering to the National Bureau of Investigation in Metro Manila in September 2024.

 Geography

-Puerto Princesa is located in the midsection of Palawan Island.
-It is bound to the east by the Sulu Sea, to the west iby the South China Sea, to the north by the municipalities of San Vicente and Roxas, and to the south by the municipality of Aborlan.
+Puerto Princesa is located in the mid-section of Palawan Island.
+It is bound to the east by the Sulu Sea, to the west by the South China Sea, to the north by the municipalities of San Vicente and Roxas, and to the south by the municipality of Aborlan.
 It is approximately 306 nmi from the Philippine capital of Manila, 205 nmi from Panay and 250 nmi from Zamboanga City on the southern Philippine island of Mindanao.

 Barangays

-Administratively and politically, Puerto Princesa is politically subdivided into 66 barangays or 1st to 2nd districts, 35 of which are classified as urban barangays and 31 as rural with population.
+Puerto Princesa is politically subdivided into 66 barangays.
+Each barangay consists of puroks and some have sitios.

+These barangays are grouped into two districts.
+Currently, there are 35 barangays of which are classified as urban barangays.